ldsryush/startup/README.md

 *learned how to pull and push from vs code
 *Read about the basics of commits
 *Learned about html
+*Learned how to link my domain name with my ip address *Learned how to make a permanent ip address for my website.

 > [!NOTE]